tejasbubane/tejasbubane.github.io/content/2025-01-31-arbitrary-handling-or-mock-arguments-in-rspec.md

 end
 ```

-A more concrete example is when testing locking mechanism in Rails:
+A more concrete example is when testing locking mechanism in Rails.
+Consider following code:

 ```ruby
 bank_account.with_lock do